 Is Witch Hazel Good for Your Skin?
 Dermatologists Weigh In

-Witch hazel is a common ingredient and can be found in a variety of skin-care products, including toners, ointments, face mists and more.
-But while it’s known to be great for oily skin types, there are some rumors out there that it may cause dryness or irritation to others.
-To find out whether this is true and how to know if the ingredient is right for you, we talked to Dr. Joshua Zeichner and Dr. Arash Akhavan, board-certified dermatologists and Skincare.com consultants.
+Witch hazel is a common ingredient that can be found in a variety of skincare products, including toners, ointments, face mists and more.
+But while it’s known to be great for oily skin types, there are some rumors out there that it may strip dry skin or cause irritation.
+To find out whether this is true and how to know if the ingredient is right for you, we talked to Dr. Joshua Zeichner, an NYC-based board-certified dermatologist.

 What Is Witch Hazel?